RJLarot/20241_T172_IT-CONSULTATION-SYSTEM/README.md

-# T172 IT Consultation System
+# T172 Faculty Consultation System
 IT Consultation System is a platform for students and teachers in the Information Technology department at Bukidnon State University.
 It allows students to schedule consultations, ask questions, and access academic resources easily.
 The system aims to improve communication and support between students and faculty.

 Group Members